sumeet-bansal/sumeet-bansal.github.io/README.md

 + style `/resume` with [`konpa/devicon`](https://konpa.github.io/devicon/)
 + change `mailto` on home page to copying to clipboard
 + add a `robots.txt` file
-+ add other extracurriculars (e.g. TC/TSE) and projects